bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 ## Keyboard control
 In the plain mode on a computer, there are a few hotkeys available, if an optical component has been selected by clicking on it:
 - "b" toggles the rendering of the laser beams (if not deactivated by the level).
+- "l" switches the laser off/on.
 - "u" brings up a menu to enter the user-name.
+- "n" toggles the narrations off/on.
+Sometimes movements are blocked while the narration is running, but possible in pause.
+- "m" toggles the music off/on.
 - "p" brings up a menu to enter the password enabling interference features.
 In rotation mode:
 - "w" and "s" allows for fine-control of the pitch angle.